About the School of Education

 Nexus is designed to attract high achieving graduates to participate in a social justice-oriented teacher education program, in partnership with schools and local communities.

-Our Prep to Year 12 Access Quality Teaching Initiative offers high performing students enhanced teacher preparation opportunities and enriched placement experiences during the final two years of their degree.
+Our Access Quality Teaching Initiative offers high performing students enhanced teacher preparation opportunities and enriched placement experiences during the final two years of their degree.

-This program, supported by the Victorian Department of Education and Training, is designed to boost teacher preparation for work in schools that serve diverse communities.
+This program, supported by the Victorian Department of Education, is designed to boost teacher preparation for work in schools that serve diverse communities.

-La Trobe is partnering with Shine Bright Early Years Management in the Early Childhood Professional Practice Partnerships program.
+La Trobe is partnering with a number of early years management groups across the Bendigo and Shepparton regions in the Early Childhood Professional Practice Partnerships program.

-This program, initiated by the Victorian Department of Education and Training, is designed to promote early childhood careers for students with dual qualifications, and support employment in these settings in central Victoria.
+This program, initiated by the Victorian Department of Education, is designed to promote early childhood careers for students with dual qualifications, and support employment in these settings in central Victoria.

 This program, in partnership with The University of Melbourne and schools in the Greater Shepparton area, and supported by the Victorian Department of Education and Training, is designed to boost teacher preparation for work in schools serving culturally diverse communities.